zelloptt/zello-channel-api/sdks/README.md

 |`onIncomingVoiceStarted()`|An incoming voice stream has been established and has started playing.
 |`onIncomingVoiceStopped()`|An incoming voice stream has finished playing.
 |`onIncomingVoiceProgress()`|This callback is called periodically as incoming voice data is decoded.
+|`onChannelStatusUpdate()`|The channel the session is connected to has changed its status.
+The Session object contains information about the numbers of users connected to the channel and the messaging features supported by the channel.
+|`onTextMessage()`|A text message has been received on the channel.
+|`onImageMessage()`|An image message has been received on the channel.
+|`onLocationMessage()`|A location message has been received on the channel.
+|`onError()`|A non-fatal error has been encountered.
+The Session is still connected to the channel and can still be used.

 ###### iOS
 In iOS, the events interface is `ZCCSessionDelegate`.